HARD WATER DATA / CHANDIGARH

 At Chandigarh's 379 ppm, this setting change combined with every 4 months descaling keeps your geyser at rated efficiency long-term.

 Chandigarh in Chandigarh has high hard water at an average TDS of 379 ppm (range: 312-448 ppm).
 The recommended descaling schedule for Chandigarh is: washing machine monthly with WashDX, kettle monthly with DescaleX Bio, geyser every 4 months with WashDX.
 Chandigarh winters mean daily geyser use - and a geyser running through 450 ppm water every day for 4 months accumulates a year's worth of scale in a single winter.
-Hard-water descalers for Chandigarh: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Chandigarh: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR CHANDIGARH